 It is quite likely that in the event of Brexit that EU countries affected by the changes would implement reciprocal immigration checks and extra travel document criteria on UK citizens.

-The European Union is also soon to launch its own ETIAS visa waiver in 2021 for third-country nationals visiting the Schengen area.
+The European Union is also soon to launch its own ETIAS visa waiver towards the end of 2022 for third-country nationals visiting the Schengen area.
 It is therefore expected that this will become a requirement for UK passport holders too.

 Getting an ETIAS will be a requirement for citizens of over 60 countries.
 On arrival in the EU, it will also permit travelers to visit all 26 Schengen countries for a period of up to 90 days at a time.